Devaughn Elliott

-Devaughn Omari Elliott (born 28 October 1991 in Saint Kitts and Nevis) is a Kittian international footballer.
+Devaughn Omari Elliott (born 28 October 1991) is a Kittian professional footballer.

 He recorded his first goal in international play during the qualifying campaign for 2014 FIFA World Cup.

 Club career

 Village Superstars

 Devaughn Elliott started his career in the Saint Kitts Premier Division at a young age playing for Village Superstars FC.

 W Connection

 In 2013, Elliott signed with W Connection in the TT Pro League.

 Pasaquina

 In June 2015, after being spotted during the 2018 FIFA World Cup qualification playing vs El Salvador, Elliott signed a 1-year contract with Salvadoran Primera División club, Pasaquina.

 Elliott debuted with Pasaquina FC on August 1, 2015, playing 90 minutes in a 1–1 home tie vs Sonsonate.
 He scored his first goal in a 1–1 home tie vs historic contender Águila on August 26, 2015.

 Murciélagos FC

 After an impressive Apertura 2015 tournament in El Salvador, Elliott transferred to Murciélagos FC for an undisclosed amount.
 Pasaquina FC retains a stake on the potential future resale of the player.

 Initially, Elliott began playing with Murciélagos B due to the first team having already reached its foreign players quota for the 2015/2016 season.
 He scored his first goal for Murcielagos B in a 1-0 win against Alacranes de Durango on March 5, 2016.